 EJF regularly provides evidence, information, and analysis to the European Commission's DG Mare IUU Fishing Unit.
-DG Mare implements the EU's IUU Regulation, particularly the 'carding scheme,' which issues warnings ('yellow cards') and sanctions ('red cards') to nations that don't curb IUU fishing.
-The carding scheme has proved invaluable in improving global fisheries transparency.
+DG Mare is the implementing Directorate-General for the EU's IUU Regulation and in particular, the 'carding scheme' which issues warnings ('yellow cards') and sanctions ('red cards') to nations that are not cooperating in the fight against IUU fishing.
+The carding scheme has proved invaluable in improving fisheries transparency globally.

-In 2022, we compiled vessel alerts documenting suspicious or known illegal fishing relating to Cameroon, China, Ghana, Guinea, Indonesia, Japan, Liberia, Mauritania, Oman, Papua New Guinea, Senegal, Sierra Leone, Somalia, Sri Lanka, Taiwan, The Gambia, and Venezuela, sharing these with the EU to inform their deliberations.
+In the last year, we prepared and shared illegal fishing alerts relating to Cameroon, China, Ghana, Guinea, Indonesia, Japan, Liberia, Mauritania, Oman, Papua New Guinea, Senegal, Sierra Leone, Somalia, Sri Lanka, Taiwan, The Gambia and Venezuela.

-The Ever-Widening Net, our report on China's distant-water fishing fleet, continues to resonate.
-In December, the EU's Long Distance Advisory Council and Market Advisory Council, which advise the EU institutions on their fisheries policies, published their formal Advice, 'Addressing China's global distant water fleet activities implications for fisheries governance,' reflecting several of our recommendations.
+The Ever-Widening Net, our report on China's distant-water fishing fleet continues to have an impact in the EU.
+In December, the EU's Long Distance Advisory Council and Market Advisory Council, which advise the EU institutions on their fisheries policies, published their formal Advice, 'Addressing China's global distant water fleet activities implications for fisheries governance'.
+A suite of recommendations that reflect EJF's ambition for stronger fisheries transparency were formally made to the European Commission agreed consensually by the European distant-water fishing sector and the EU seafood value chain.

-An influential EU report - 'Role and impact of China on world fisheries and aquaculture' - also drew on our information, highlighting the need for effective action to secure sustainable, legal fisheries and fair competition in the global seafood sector.
-We share intelligence and briefings on China's West African fleet with the European Commission and the EU-China IUU Working Group.
+An influential EU report, 'Role and impact of China on world fisheries and aquaculture', drew on EJF's information, highlighting the need for effective action and a suite of measures for sustainable, legal fisheries and fair competition in the global seafood sector.

-The Commission also asks member states to scrutinize high-risk Chinese seafood consignments in the EU.
+Our intelligence and briefings on China's DWF in West Africa are shared with the European Commission, and the work of the EU-China IUU Working Group.
+The Commission also asks member states to scrutinise high-risk Chinese consignments bound for the EU.

-OUR CAMPAIGNING HAS STRENGTHENED PARLIAMENTARY SUPPORT FOR FISHERIES TRANSPARENCY.

-MEPs adopted a largely progressive revision of the EU Fisheries Control Regulation to improve the monitoring of EU-flagged vessels.
-The MEPs also call on the EU to mandate the installation of cameras on much of the EU fishing fleet, establish digital traceability for all seafood products, and require data on fisheries control to be published.

-We brought German and EU officials, retailers, wholesalers, NGOs, and investors together to demonstrate the benefits of better traceability and transparency.
-In November, with the support of eleven significant businesses, we moderated a panel to launch an industry statement on better fisheries traceability and transparency that brought together representatives from the European Parliament and Commission, industry insiders, and others.
+Our campaigning has strengthened parliamentary support for fisheries transparency.
+MEPs adopted a largely progressive position on the revision of the EU Fisheries Control Regulation that improves monitoring of EU-flagged vessels.
+The MEPs' position also calls on the EU to mandate the installation of cameras on large sections of the EU fishing fleet, establish fully digital traceability for all seafood products, and require the publication of data on fisheries control.
+This position is much stronger than that adopted by EU Member States.
+We brought together German and EU officials, retailers, wholesalers, NGOs and investors to demonstrate the benefits of better traceability and transparency.
+In November 2022, we moderated a panel to launch this industry statement that was signed by eleven retailers and wholesalers on better traceability and transparency.
+This event brought together representatives from the European Parliament, the European Commission, a high-ranking German official and industry insiders.
+In 2023, we will work with partners to ensure it is adopted in the final agreement being negotiated by the EU institutions.